About The School

 CCTV cameras surround the school in order to keep our children, equipment and school building as safe and secure as possible.
 We also have both day security and night security personnel.
 This is essential as the school is built in Bombolulu, a very poor suburb of Mombasa.

-We also have a good sized playground immediately behind the school, with PE being an important part of the curriculum and good for the children’s health, both mental and physical.
+We also have a reasonable sized playground immediately behind the school, with PE being an important part of the curriculum and good for the children’s health, both mental and physical.
+We will need to improve the playground facilities and the school kitchen as the school continues to grow.

 The entire school is surrounded by a safeguarding/security fence to keep out unwanted ‘visitors’.
 This means that our children can play outside completely safely.